SDUM: A Scalable Deep Unrolled Model for Universal MRI Reconstruction: Experiments

-\textbf{UC and iterative behavior.} Table~\ref{subtab:ab_conditionning} studies the effect of the universal conditioning (UC) mechanism and iterative reconstruction under equal computing budgets.
-Comparing the first two rows, enabling UC consistently improves reconstruction quality (PSNR ${+}0.38$ dB), confirming that UC enhances adaptability across varying protocols.
-Comparing the second and third rows, three cascades without iterative refinement outperform a single cascade with three iterations at similar computing cost, indicating that under limited compute, increasing unrolled depth is more beneficial than additional iterations, while iterative refinement remains complementary for further gains.
+\textbf{UC and iterative behavior.} The UC/iteration block in \cref{tab:ablation}(f) shows that enabling UC consistently improves quality (${+}0.38$~dB).
+Three cascades without iterative refinement outperform a single cascade with three iterations at similar compute, indicating that unrolled depth is more beneficial than additional iterations under limited compute.